 There are many ways to improve credit scores and paying off revolving debts is one of them.
-Credit cards and other outstanding debts is the second most important factor considered when determining your FICO score – the most widely used credit score by lenders.
-Therefore by reducing the amount you owe your score will increase, but by how much is determined by other factors.
+Credit card balances and other outstanding debts are the second-most important factor considered used to determine your FICO score — the most widely used credit score by lenders.
+Therefore, reducing the amount you owe will boost your credit scores, but by how much is determined by other factors.

 One quick way to raise your score is to hire a credit repair company that can remove negative marks on your credit reports that lower your score.
 Lexington Law is our top recommended credit repair service.